Anushree444/igniterscircuit/README.md

 * Reads encoder ticks from both motors
 * Calculates position, speed, and error
-* Implements a basic P/PID controller to reach target position
+* Implements a basic PID controller to reach target position
 * Generates PWM output based on control signal `u`
-* Optionally reads current via analog input (A0) from op-amp
+* Optionally reads current via analog input (A0/A1) from op-amp

 ---